sssleverlily/sssleverlily.github.io/content/authors/admin/_index.md

 education:
   courses:
-  - course: Studying in Computing Research, 2024
+  - course: Studying in Computing Science, 2024
     institution: Queen Marry University of London
   - course: MSc in Computer Science and Technology
     institution: University of Electronic Science and Technology of China (UESTC)